vibewell25/vibewell/docs/docs/deployment/ci-cd-integration.md

 ## Conclusion

-You've now successfully integrated and configured the GitHub Actions workflow for the Vibewell CI/CD pipeline.
+You've now successfully integrated and configured the GitHub Actions workflow for the VibeWell CI/CD pipeline.
 The pipeline will automatically lint, test, build, and deploy your application whenever changes are pushed to the `develop` or `main` branches.

 Remember to regularly review and update your CI/CD pipeline as requirements change or new features are added to the codebase.